dbybanez/100-days-of-code/r1-log.md

 ### R1D10
 Trying to figure out how to integrate SCSS files to my vue app.
 Just like how Gulp works.
 Vue is difficult.
 Lol. https://github.com/dbybanez/dbs-webapp

+### R1D11
+Started to play around the views and layouts for Vue.
+I'll probably test out Nuxt.js next and utilize webpack instead of Gulp. https://github.com/dbybanez/dbs-webapp

+### R1D12
+Working on the UI of my project.
+I'll stick with my current setup but I'll definitely explore Nuxt after this. https://github.com/dbybanez/dbs-webapp